SuneoLi/GRunderOCC/README.md

 ### 3.1 Introduction

-The code is in the PytorchModelingCode branch (this branch also include the ROSMetaPkg's code), and it is a improved method of CycleGAN for this specialized task.
+The code is in the PytorchModelingCode branch (this branch also include the ROSMetaPkg's code), and it is an improved method of CycleGAN for this specialized task.

 ### 3.2 Run

+same to CycleGAN

+### 3.3 Environment

 same to CycleGAN